 Ward 27B has unlimited visiting for immediate family.
 Other visitors are welcome between 8am - 8pm.
 There is a rest period between 1pm - 3pm when visitors are discouraged.

 FACT is a non profit corporation developed by the International Society for Cellular Therapy (ISCT) and the American Society of Blood and Marrow Transplantation (ASBMT) for the purposes of self-assessment and accreditation in the field of haematopoietic cell therapy.
 FACT has established standards for the provision of quality medical and laboratory practice in haematopoietic cell transplantation; conducts inspections, and accredits programmes that will encourage health institutions and facilities performing haematopoietic cell transplantation to voluntarily meet these standards; and recognises compliance with standards by issuance of Certificates of Accreditation.

-The Stem Cell Transplant programme for both adult and paediatric Haematology/Oncology services is in the process of submitting an application to FACT to become accredited later in 2007.
+The Stem Cell Transplant programme for both adult and paediatric Haematology/Oncology services is currently accredited.

 This includes information on:

 This information has been provided by healthpoint.co.nz, helping people better understand and use New Zealand health services.